jbukuts/nextjs-carbon-doc-template/content/labs/5-content-loading.md

 ### `remark-localize-links`

 When writing relative links within our markup it makes more sense to write them with respect to the filesystem they originate from.
 Thus they do not have their locale prefixed to them like the resulting static pages do.
-This plugin will transform any relative links within your content to be localized based on as a locale of the generated page.
+This plugin will transform any relative links within your content to be localized based on the locale of the generated page.

+It is applied during the MDX compilation step in `src/lib/mdx/compile-content.ts`.

 <Warning>
 It will **only** transform relative links